 What kind of demographics does the city of Exeter have?

-What is a social grade score and how does this relate to Exeter?
+What’s a social grade score and how does it relate to Exeter?

 The social grade of a city is useful when searching for a house for sale because it tells you what kind of jobs people have in the area.
 For example, there could be a lot of skilled manual workers or there could be a lot of pensioners and people on benefits.

 The scale goes from a social grade of an A who are high managerial, administrative or professional workers to an E where people in this category are on state pensions, casual workers or unemployed on state benefits.
 The number of people in Exeter in grades A or B which are the highest skilled roles in the country is 17%.

 Realistically, you can expect workers in this category to earn a higher salary too.
 For comparison, £38,300.00 is the average household income of the area.
 You can see how this figure is congruent with the number of people in the top two categories of the social grade at 17%.

 In the city of Exeter, the demographics are unique and must be looked at by themself to make a conclusion about the area before buying a house.
 This is because the growth could be greatly different to the wider area of Devon for example.

 These demographics for Exeter may impact the price of a house, how this house grows over time and the profitability of a house if you are buying it for an investment so knowing the area is crucial for a landlord making a purchasing decision in the city of Exeter in South West.